yogithachinni/code-challenge/README.md

 * *How should I handle data that [is missing (OR) looks like (OR) has] particular case X?*

   You are welcome to protect your code against any particular data or handle data in any particular way, but it is a best practice to gracefully handle unexpected input.
-I recommend documenting any design decisions or assumptions around data integrity.
+You should document any critical design decisions or assumptions.

 * *You are requiring ingesting of events that are not used.
 What am I missing?*